Code-Institute-Submissions/amegeddon-The-Thinker-Game/README.md

 ### Correct Guess Screen

-- The below elements are displayed on the screen:
-  - Congratulations message to the user
-  - Image of Archimides in the bath shouting Eureka
+- A congratulatory message is relayed to the user, affirming that their guess was accurate, and they have successfully identified the hidden thinker.
+- Includes an image of Archimedes in the bath, exclaiming "Eureka, to infuse the game with a fun and captivating ambiance.
-  - Wisdom Winnings in the form of a philosophical quote.
+- Rewards players with "Wisdom Winnings" in the form of a profound philosophical quote to instill a sense of achievement and the feeling of winning a prize.
-  - Button to play another round
+- Incorporation of a "Play Another Round" button for seamless navigation and continuous gameplay.
-  - current user score
+- Displays the user's current score prominently for immediate reference.
-  - quit button
+- Integration of a "Quit" button for users to exit the game at their discretion.

-- User stories covered: 7
+- User stories covered: 5, 11, 8, 7

 <details><summary>See feature</summary>
 <img src="docs/">